-The Tall Ship Glenlee will reopen in Spring 2023.
 We are currently undergoing exciting maintenance projects that will safeguard the future of the Glenlee and improve the visitor experience.
 This may mean that the ship looks different than usual.
 We are very grateful to the National Heritage Memorial Fund, Museums Galleries Scotland and the Friends of Glasgow Museums for their ongoing support.

 © Daniel Jones, National Historic Ships Photographer of the Year 2020